kinlon2014/learngit/readme.txt

 git a1111111111

-creating a new branch is quick & simple.
+creating a new branch is quick and simple. creating b new branch is quick.